Diseases endemic in Poland

 Hepatitis A is classified as a low-endemic disease, but countries neighboring Poland to the east have high endemicity and constitute a potential risk as sources of imported outbreaks.

 Some vaccine-preventable diseases such as mumps, rubella, varicella are still not well controlled and occur among children.
-Measles is almost eliminated due to extensive, long-term vaccination programs, and the incidence remains <1 case per 1,000,000 people.
-Invasive meningococcal disease was mostly caused by type B strains of meningococci, which are not vaccine-preventable.
-During 2006 and 2007 several outbreaks of type C meningococci occurred.
-Local vaccination campaigns were implemented in several districts.
-Currently there is a lot of media coverage related to this disease.
+Measles is almost eliminated due to extensive, long-term vaccination programs, and the incidence remains <1 case per 100,000 people.
+Invasive meningococcal disease is predominantly caused by type B strains of meningococci.
+Pneumococcal infections are still the leading cause of pneumonia among children and the elderly, and many diseases among children, like meningitis, sepsis and internal ear infections.
+This is because universal vaccination against pneumococci was only implemented as of January 2017.
+We should see their effects in few years.